McFrancesinha/CoverFlexToCSV/README.md

 3. Save and close the credentials.txt file.

 ## How to Run the Script
-1. Open the terminal or command prompt and navigate to the directory where you extracted the files.
+1. Open the terminal or command prompt and navigate to the directory where you extracted the files. `cd C:\CoverFlexToCSV-main`
 2. Type `python scrapper.py` and press enter.
-3. The script will open a new Chrome window, log into Coverflex, extract your transactions, and save them to a .csv file in the Downloads directory.
+3. The script will open a new Chrome window, log into Coverflex, extract your transactions, and save them to a .csv file in the **Downloads** directory.

 ## Troubleshooting
 1. Make sure that you are using the correct version of Chromedriver for your Google Chrome browser.